Also Known As:

 +98 511 385300

-Identified by the U.S. Department of the Treasury as an end-user of maraging steel shipments provided by Karl Lee (also known as Li Fangwei) and front companies affiliated with LIMMT Economic and Trade Company (LIMMT); allegedly was provided weapons-usable materials by Li Fang Wei and LIMMT, which were indicted on April 7, 2009, by the District Attorney's Office of New York County on charges relating to the misuse of Manhattan banks and the proliferation of illicit missile and nuclear technology to Iran.
+Identified by the U.S. Department of the Treasury as an end-user of maraging steel shipments provided by Karl Lee (Li Fangwei) and front companies affiliated with LIMMT Economic and Trade Company (LIMMT); allegedly was provided with weapons-usable materials by Li Fang Wei and LIMMT, which were indicted on April 7, 2009, by the District Attorney's Office of New York County on charges relating to the misuse of Manhattan banks and the proliferation of illicit missile and nuclear technology to Iran.

 Sanctions